laristra/portage/doc/main_page.md

 Distributed parallelism of portage is currently supported through MPI;
 regular testing is performed with OpenMPI 1.10.3+ .
 Most application tests and all of the units tests are currently only built if MPI is used.
-MPI is enabled in portage by setting the CMake variables `ENABLE_MPI=True` and `ENABLE_MPI_CXX_BINDINGS=True`.
+MPI is enabled in portage by setting the CMake variable `ENABLE_MPI=True`.
 In addition, you'll likely need to tell CMake to use the MPI-wrapped compiler by setting something like

 ~~~
 CMAKE_C_COMPILER=`which mpicc`